MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/faq-win-cli.md

 - The Open in Excel feature that downloads any list as an Excel file for your processing or reporting
 - The Edit in Excel feature that allows you to edit almost any list-based data in Excel and publish it back to [!INCLUDE[prodshort](includes/prodshort.md)]

 For more information, see [Viewing and Editing in Excel From [!INCLUDE[prodshort](includes/prodshort.md)]](/dynamics365/business-central/across-work-with-excel.md).
-For instructions on how to configure it for on-premises, see [Setting up the Excel Add-In for Editing [!INCLUDE[prodshort](includes/prodshort.md)] Data](/dynamics365/business-central/dev-itpro/administration/configuring-excel-addin).
+For instructions on how to configure it for on premises, see [Setting up the Excel Add-In for Editing [!INCLUDE[prodshort](includes/prodshort.md)] Data](/dynamics365/business-central/dev-itpro/administration/configuring-excel-addin).

 Note that the legacy, COM-based Excel plugin that used to be included on the installation media is no longer supported.

-## Can we still use the same Outlook add-in?
+## Can I still use the same Outlook add-in?
 Yes.
 This change does not impact the Outlook add-in.
 In fact, the modern Outlook add-in is based on the same familiar web experience.
 For more information, see [Using [!INCLUDE[prodshort](includes/prodshort.md)] as your Business Inbox in Outlook](/dynamics365/business-central/admin-outlook).

 ## What happened to C/SIDE, the legacy development environment?